 - Bake for 45 minutes, or until toothpick inserted is removed clean.

-- Place cake on wire rack & cool.
+- Place cake on a wire rack and allow to cool.

 - Remove sides from springform pan and frost cake.